 Gasp in Awe at the Natural Beauty of Jebel Shams

-Wadi Ghul has been affectionately nicknamed as “the Grand Canyon of the Middle East” as a consequence of its similarities with the midwestern American landmark.
+Wadi Ghul has been affectionately nicknamed as “the Grand Canyon of the Middle East”.
+Of course, this is due to its similarities with the midwestern American landmark.

 Pay Your Respects at The Sultan Qaboos Grand Mosque, Muscat

 Muscat’s Sultan Qaboos Grand Mosque is one of the most spectacular structures in the Omani capital.
-This is the only mosque in Oman that allows non Muslim visitors to enter.
+This is the only mosque in Oman that allows non-Muslim visitors to enter.